Azure/bicep-types-az/generated/storage/microsoft.storage/2021-02-01/types.md

 * **metadata**: [FileSharePropertiesMetadata](#filesharepropertiesmetadata): A name-value pair to associate with the share as metadata.
 * **remainingRetentionDays**: int (ReadOnly): Remaining retention days for share that was soft deleted.
 * **rootSquash**: 'AllSquash' | 'NoRootSquash' | 'RootSquash' | string: The property is for NFS share only.
 The default is NoRootSquash.
-* **shareQuota**: int: The maximum size of the share, in gigabytes.
+* **shareQuota**: int {minValue: 1, maxValue: 102400}: The maximum size of the share, in gigabytes.
 Must be greater than 0, and less than or equal to 5TB (5120).
 For Large File Shares, the maximum size is 102400.
 * **shareUsageBytes**: int (ReadOnly): The approximate size of the data stored on the share.
 Note that this value may not include all recently created or recently resized files.
 * **snapshotTime**: string (ReadOnly): Creation time of share snapshot returned in the response of list shares with expand param "snapshots".
 * **version**: string (ReadOnly): The version of the share.